spattisson/zaproxy/GeneratingTheFullRelease.md

 ### Publish the installers
   1. TODO

+### Update the online help
+  1. TODO

+Note that when we publicize the release we always link to the release notes which are in the online help: https://github.com/zaproxy/zap-core-help/wiki/HelpReleasesReleases so its worth having these ready to commit as soon as the installers have been published.

 ### Tell key repackagers of the new release
   * Kali - https://bugs.kali.org/main_page.php
   * Homebrew Cask: https://github.com/caskroom/homebrew-cask/blob/master/Casks/owasp-zap.rb